-Recommendations EDC Status of Recommendation (Implemented, Being Considered, Rejected AND Explanation of Action Taken by EDC) Enhance quality assurance reviews and follow-up with those contractors for whom households report measures are more Implemented frequently "left behind" for future installation.
+Recommendations EDC Status of Recommendation (Implemented, Being Considered, Rejected AND Explanation of Action Taken by EDC) Enhance quality assurance reviews and follow-up with those Implemented frequently "left behind" for future installation.
 For the conservation kits, consider including fewer 9W Implemented for Phase III globes.
 Customers are slower to install those than any other lamps included in the kits.